 Two-year program support for Re-Imagining Orange Grove, an intergenerational creative place-making project focused on the Orange Grove corridor, the highest-crime area in Pasadena.

-One-year program support of the Kinship Care Project to provide multigenerational families with essential free legal services.
+Two-year program support of the Kinship Care Project to provide multigenerational families with essential free legal services.

 One-year program support to improve the quality of life and learning for more than 750 children and 750 low-income seniors through intergenerational arts education and mentoring collaborations between affordable senior housing members and schools in Southern California.